-Of the four Gospel accounts of that open the New Testament, only two have traditionally been claimed to have been written by men that Jesus Christ Himself had called to be His apostles; Matthew Levi, a tax collector from Capernaum in Galilee, and John Zebeddee, the fisherman and younger brother of James ("The Elder"), also from Capernaum.
-For more information about the authorship of the Gospel of John, see Article 3 - Why Include The Gospel of John on page 178.
+Of the four Gospel accounts that open the New Testament only two have traditionally been claimed to have been written by men that Jesus Christ Himself had called to be His apostles; Matthew Levi, a tax collector from Capernaum in Galilee, and John Zebeddee, the fisherman and younger brother of James ("The Elder"), also from Capernaum.
+For more information about the authorship of The Gospel of John see Article 3 - Why Include The Gospel of John.

 It is likely that all four of the Gospel accounts were originally written in Greek, the language of trade and commerce in that region of the world at that time, although some believe that there may have been a proto-Matthew source document that was originally written in Hebrew or Aramaic, although no such manuscript has yet been found.

-While all four of the New Testament Gospels show the humanity and the Divinity of Jesus as the Messiah - the Christ - the Anointed One - the emphasis that is listed for each Gospel is the one that has traditionally been ascribed to them by the church, which list the stations or offices of Jesus as King, Prophet, and Priest, and also as a human manifestation of the Divine Son and Word (Logos) of God.
+While all four of the New Testament Gospels show the humanity and Divinity of Jesus as The Messiah - The Christ - The Anointed One - the Emphasis that is listed for each Gospel is the one that has been traditionally ascribed to them by the Church, which lists the stations or offices of Jesus as King, Prophet, and Priest, and also as a human manifestation of the Divine Son and Word (Logos) of God.

-In the comparison chart, the Greek word count listed for each Gospel is based on the Nestle manuscript upon which the English NASB (New American Standard Bible) version of The Bible is based.
+In the following Comparison Chart the Greek Word Count listed for each Gospel is based on the Nestle-Aland Novum Testamentum Graece, 21st Edition (Marshall's Interlinear © 1958) manuscript from which the English New American Standard Bible ( NASB) version of the four Gospels were translated.
 This word count will differ slightly from every other English translation of the Gospels (KJV, NKJV, NIV, RSV, etc.) even if they are also based on the same edition of the same Greek manuscript.

 Note 1 - How This Book was Compiled